We work with you to create high quality art reproductions from your work and help make your work more accessible to more people.

 Print your Art Reproduction - either all at once, or as they sell!
 We can store your file in our digital library so you can print your images to order, as and when you need them.

 There are two methods of producing a high quality digital file - direct scanning and photographic capture.
 In general, the direct scanning approach for art reproduction only works well with small, simple pieces - with those it can work very well, and be quite cost effective.
 However, for larger pieces, the photographic approach is a much better way to create good quality files for digital reproduction.

 Any unframed, flat works up to A3 in size can be directly scanned.
-Stitching can often be used successfully with bigger pieces as well if you need something done more quickly or more cheaply than our photographic capture services.
+Stitching can often be used successfully with bigger pieces up to A2 if you need something done more quickly or more cheaply than our photographic capture services.

 Our scanner has been custom profiled and produces great sharp scans of artworks.
 Although it is often quite colour accurate, these scans are not print ready files so you will need to do some basic dust and scratch retouching, minor colour balancing work, and setting of final black and white points/contrast.

 We offer both high and medium resolution scans - medium resolution is usually more than adequate as this will produce reproductions up to twice the original size.
 High resolution will produce scans up to at least four times the original size.